Eccleshill, Bradford: The railway and Eccleshill Railway Station

-The Palladium / Regal cinema
+The Palladium/Regal cinema

 In 1928 Ralph Dickinson created the purpose-built 1,000 seat Palladium Cinema on Norman Lane, opened in 1929.

 Later the cinema changed ownership and in 1931 the new owner John Lambert altered the name to Regal.

 In 1958 the cinema closed for refurbishment and updating, and reopened later that year, but closed finally in 1966.

 Later with the construction of an extra internal floor the building was used as a bingo hall, a snooker hall and then a fitness centre.

 Schools history

 The school on Fagley Lane was built in 1845.

 The school in Chapel Street (1875) was declared unsuitable in 1884 and to replace it the Central Board School was built on Victoria Road in 1887 on the site of the old Eccleshill Hall.

-In 1889 the Central Board School was renamed Hutton School after the chairman of the School Board.
+In 1889 the Central Board School was renamed Hutton School after the chairman of the School Board; John Hutton who bought the land of Eccleshill Hall for the purpose of building the Central Board School.

-The school was attended by world-famous artist David Hockney.

-After a period as a fitness centre the building was demolished in 2016 to make way for housing.
+After a period as a fitness centre the building was demolished in 2016 to make way for housing, despite a campaign to save the building form demolition which was unsuccessful.

 Geography

 Eccleshill is bounded in the east by Pudsey and Fagley Beck— flowing a short distance directly north under the name Carr Beck to meet the River Aire.

-To the north of Eccleshill is the village of Idle and to the north east is Greengates and in the City of Leeds is Calverley.
+To the north of Eccleshill is the village of Idle and to the north-east is Greengates and Thorpe Edge.
+In the City of Leeds is Calverley.

-To the east across Fagley Beck is Pudsey in the City of Leeds and to the south east Bradford Moor.
+To the east across Fagley Beck is Pudsey in the City of Leeds and to the south-east Bradford Moor.

-To the south is the ward of Undercliffe and round to the south west Bolton.
+To the south is the ward of Undercliffe and round to the south-west is Bolton and Ashbourne.

-To the west is Swain House estate and to the north west Idle Moor and Wrose.
+To the north-west is Five Lane Ends and to the north and further along is Idle Moor and Wrose.